SanjeevaEdiga/GitLearning/README.md

 This repo is to learn the git commands

 #!/bin/bash
-# the bleow code is to install ansible
+# the bleow code is to install ansible <br>
+sudo apt update<br>
-sudo apt update
+sudo apt install software-properties-common<br>
-sudo apt install software-properties-common sudo add-apt-repository --yes --update ppa:ansible/ansible sudo apt install ansible -y
+sudo add-apt-repository --yes --update ppa:ansible/ansible<br>
+sudo apt install ansible -y<br>

 # the bleow code is to install docker